department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 ### Sub-components

 For any sub-components that are used to build another component that should NOT be available to a designer using the library, prefix the component with an underscore or period (i.e “_” or “.”).
 This will make those components “private” to the current Figma file.
-It will not be exposed for a designer to use on it’s own with connected to the library.
+It will not be exposed for a designer to use on it’s own when connected to the library.

 ### Variations